McKnight Residency for Ceramic Artists

 - Are mid-career with a body of work that demonstrates a sustained level of accomplishment, commitment, and artistic excellence.

-- Can only apply to one McKnight Artist Fellowship in any artistic discipline within a year.
+- Can only apply to one McKnight Artist & Culture Bearer Fellowships Program in any artistic discipline within a year.

-- Have not been a recipient of a McKnight Artist Fellowship within any artistic discipline in the last five years.
+- Have not been a recipient of a McKnight Artist & Culture Bearer Fellowships Program within any artistic discipline in the last five years.

-- Demonstrate growth and ongoing artistry since their most recent McKnight Artist Fellowship.
+- Demonstrate growth and ongoing artistry since their most recent McKnight Artist & Culture Bearer Fellowships Program.

 - Are not staff, board, or immediate family of the McKnight Foundation or fellowship administrative partners.